carbon-language/carbon-lang/llvm/lib/Target/WebAssembly/README.txt

 //===---------------------------------------------------------------------===//

-Br, br_if, and br_table instructions can support having a value on the expression stack across the jump (sometimes).
+Br, br_if, and br_table instructions can support having a value on the value stack across the jump (sometimes).
 We should (a) model this, and (b) extend the stackifier to utilize it.

 //===---------------------------------------------------------------------===//

-The min/max operators aren't exactly a<b?a:b because of NaN and negative zero behavior.
+The min/max instructions aren't exactly a<b?a:b because of NaN and negative zero behavior.
 The ARM target has the same kind of min/max instructions and has implemented optimizations for them; we should do similar optimizations for WebAssembly.